alter5/citygo-backend-nodejs/README.md

   * Start the server with "sudo service postgresql start"
   * Then, enter the psql shell with "sudo -u postgres psql"
   * Set a db password: "postgres=# \password"

-### Managing the database
-Once PostgreSQL is installed, use the following commands to manage the db:
+  * Once PostgreSQL is installed, use the following commands to manage the db:
     * sudo service postgresql status for checking the status of your database.
     * sudo service postgresql start to start running your database.
     * sudo service postgresql stop to stop running your database.

 ### Initializing the database
 Initalize the database by running the following script: